Salomons - CCCU

 As part of our commitment to increasing the representation of socially disadvantaged and marginalised groups within the profession of clinical psychology, and our awareness of the additional challenges that may be experienced in accessing training, we are passionate about doing all that we can to mitigate against this experience.
 As part of our efforts around this we incorporate the use of a Contextualised Admissions process alongside our use of Positive Action Provisions in line with the Equality Act.

-• Free school meals AND income support: Individuals who were in receipt of free school means and whose parents/caregivers were in receipt of income support whilst the applicant was of compulsory school age.
 Applicants would need to endorse both of these items, which are understood to be factors associated with the experience of social deprivation during childhood.

-Recognition under our Contextual Admissions Process is given the same weighting as a Protected Characteristic under the Equality act, (i.e., disability, ethnicity and sex).
+Recognition under our Contextual Admissions Process is given the same weighting as a Protected Characteristic under the Equality Act (i.e., disability, ethnicity and sex).
 This means that in the case of the further ties, those who met more of the criteria would be ranked higher than applicants meeting fewer criteria.

-If an offer of a place on the training programme is made using a Contextual Admissions Process, applicants may be asked to provide relevant evidence (e.g., of their refugee status and/or care leaver status) as part of their pre-employment checks.
+If an offer of a place on the training course is made using a Contextual Admissions Process, applicants may be asked to provide relevant evidence (e.g., of their refugee status and/or care leaver status) as part of their pre-employment checks.

 Disability Confident / Applicants with disabilities